devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

     unzip *.zip

 Did it work?
 No, because 'unzip' expects to get only one zip file.
 Welcome to the real world.
-We <i>could</i> do each file, one by one, but what if we have 500 files?
+We *could* do each file, one by one, but what if we have 500 files?
 There is a smarter way.
 We can save time by using a simple shell 'for loop' to iterate through the list of files in *.zip.
 After you type the first line, you will get a special '>' prompt to type next next lines.
 You start with 'do', then enter your commands, then end with 'done' to execute the loop.